 Now that the ACA Repeal bill has been

-In short, if you were hoping for changes on reporting or coverage that your business needs to fulfill, it doesn’t look like anything will be happening any time soon.
+In short, if you were hoping for changes in reporting or coverage that your business needs to fulfill, it doesn’t look like anything will be happening any time soon.

-- If you have 50 – 99 FTEs and don’t meet the criteria for transition relief or
+- have 50 – 99 FTEs and don’t meet the criteria for transition relief or

-- If you are self-insured (no matter how many employees you have)
+- are self-insured (no matter how many employees you have)

 you’ll need to submit the 1095-C Forms for the ACA.